blackarrows-apps/arrow-errors/README.md

 ## Overview

 Arrow Errors helps you build consistent, user-friendly error experiences across your applications.
-It consists of two complementary modules:
+It consists of three complementary modules:

 - **error-core**: Rich, actionable exceptions with UI presentation metadata
-- **error-catalog**: Centralized error messages with structured error codes
+- **error-catalog**: Centralized error messages with structured error codes and i18n support
+- **error-compose**: Compose Multiplatform UI components for displaying errors

 Instead of throwing generic exceptions with plain string messages, you can throw rich, actionable exceptions that carry all the information needed to present meaningful error dialogs to users, while maintaining consistent error messages across all platforms.
+The error-compose module provides ready-to-use UI components that automatically display errors based on their presentation metadata.

 ## Features